Los Angeles Chargers vs. Houston Texans NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Chargers stats and trends

-- Los Angeles has hit the over in 50% of its opportunities this year (seven times in 14 games with a set point total).
+- Los Angeles' games this year have gone over the point total in 50% of its opportunities (seven times in 14 games with a set point total).

 - When Los Angeles records more than 26.6 points, it is 6-2 against the spread and 7-1 overall.

-- When Los Angeles totals more than 378.4 yards, the team is 5-3 against the spread and 6-2 overall.
+- Los Angeles is 5-3 against the spread and 6-2 overall when the team picks up over 378.4 yards.

-- The Chargers have 17 giveaways this season, while the Texans have 21 takeaways.
+- The Chargers have turned the ball over 17 times this season, four fewer than the Texans have forced (21).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Texans.